Toxic Eschatology & Sanctified War

 Richardson concludes, “Lincoln saw clearly that if we give up the principle of equality before the law, we have given up the whole game….
 Once we have replaced the principle of equality with the idea that humans are unequal, we have granted approval to the idea of ruler and ruled.
 At that point, all any of us can do is to hope that no one in power decides that we belong in one of the lesser groups.”

 At creation, God made human beings–both male and female–in God’s image (Genesis 1:27) You either believe that or you don’t.
 Either all humans are born equal or they are not.
-You can’t have it bother ways.
+You can’t have it both ways.

 The world of Jesus was as stratified as our own, but Jesus continually crossed the lines of hierarchy, giving every social group equal access to the blessings of God.
-But even after walking with Jesus and listening to his teaching for 3 years,, his followers struggled to live out the equality he modeled.
+But even after walking with Jesus and listening to his teaching for 3 years, his followers struggled to live out the equality he modeled.
 Old patterns persisted and only changed when challenged through the movement of the Holy Spirit and the words of the prophets and apostles of the nascent church.

-The apostle Peter struggled with racism until was confronted through a vision (see Acts 10).
+The apostle Peter struggled with racism until he was confronted through a vision (see Acts 10).
 He came away with a new understanding, entering the home of Gentile and announcing, ““I now realize how true it is that God does not show favoritism.”
 (Acts 10:34)

 The apostle Paul confronted the hierarchy he saw in the church at Galatia, declaring, “There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus.”
 (Galatians 3:28) This was both a theological and a sociological statement of equality.